 3. Keep up with trends

 A tight labor market can rapidly change employee benefits and recognition trends.
 Instead of focusing on the same perks and opportunities you always have, keep an eye on your competitors and your industry.
-Be sure to conduct regular market research on benefits and compensation to avoid losing your employees.
+Be sure to conduct regular market research on benefits and compensation trends to avoid losing your employees.

 4. Seek employee feedback

 When offering rewards to your employees, you’ll want to evaluate the success of your program.
 After all, if your employees can’t find value in your total rewards, your program won’t improve retention.

 To evaluate your strategy’s success, ask eligible employees for feedback.
 Based on their feedback, you can change the types of rewards and opportunities you offer.
 You can also measure your strategy's success by looking at how employee turnover rates have changed since implementing your program.

 Today’s workers want more than a yearly salary increase.
 Organizations need to reward employees for their hard work to retain them.
 By implementing a holistic approach to rewards, you can create a more engaged workforce and improve employee retention rates.

 One of the most critical elements of total rewards is offering flexible benefits.
 With PeopleKeep’s personalized benefits administration software, you can easily set up and manage your HRAs and employee stipends in minutes each month.

 This blog post was originally published on January 4, 2023.
 It was last updated on December 8, 2023.